awslabs/harmonix/backstage-plugins/plugins/scaffolder-backend-module-aws-apps/README.md

 ### Create Gitlab Repo Access Token

-The `baws:createRepoAccessToken:gitlab` scaffolder action creates a [project access token][gitlab_pat] where access is restrited to a specific Gitlab repository.
+The `opa:createRepoAccessToken:gitlab` scaffolder action creates a [project access token][gitlab_pat] where access is restrited to a specific Gitlab repository.

 The template snippet below demonstrates this action in the `steps` section of a Backstage Software Template.
 See the example in the plugin's [src/example/template.yaml][example_template] file to better understand the action in the context of a full template.